 Email Stephen Quinn if you would like to talk about mojo training: sraquinn (at) gmail (dot) com.
-Examples of Dr Quinn’s mojo work can be found on YouTube.
-Dr Quinn uses an iPhone and the iMovie app, plus some other equipment.
-The photo below shows his full kit, though it’s possible to be a mojo with a simple kit consisting of an iPhone, a microphone with a wind sock and a file storage device (SanDisk Connect Stick) for backup (total cost about £800; see “essential mojo kit” image below).
+Examples of Dr Quinn’s mojo work can be found at his YouTube site.
+Dr Quinn uses only an iPhone and a handful of apps.

-The photo below shows Dr Quinn’s full kit.
 It consists of a Manfrotto monopod (top of photo), with a collapsable tripod built into the base.
-The second row shows (from left) an iPhone 6+, a Rode SmartLav+ lapel microphone, a TelMe wireless mic, a Rode VideoMicro shotgun mic with deadcat, and two wireless storage devices: an AirStash (16Gb but you can insert an SD card up to 64Gb) and a SanDisk Connect Stick (128Gb).
+The second row shows (from left) an iPhone, a Rode SmartLav+ lapel microphone, a Rode Go wireless mic, a Rode VideoMicro shotgun mic with deadcat, and two wireless storage devices: an AirStash (16Gb but you can insert an SD card up to 64Gb) and a SanDisk Connect Stick (128Gb).

 The third row shows (from left) a CaseLogic case for holding bits and pieces.
 Items in the case include spare batteries, an extension cable for the Rode microphone, and a Rode SC6 plug for connecting headphones so I can monitor sound quality when doing interviews.
 Next to that is a Shoulderpod grip for connecting my iPhone to a tripod, and at bottom right a SmartGun tripod mount.
 Not shown: a recharge device for the iPhone.